 Cybersecurity is (still) a shared responsibility

-Let’s take a look at the varying responsibilities of the different stakeholders involved in the cybersecurity ‘chain’, which is only as strong as its weakest link:
+In this blog, we take a look at the varying responsibilities of the different stakeholders involved in the cybersecurity ‘chain’, which is only as strong as its weakest link.

 The integrator / installer

-This stakeholder plays an essential role in cybersecurity.
-The integrator/installer needs to ensure that all their own devices, laptops, mobile devices etc. are patched with the latest updates for the OS and run a sophisticated virus scanner.
+As an integrator or installer, you play an essential role in cybersecurity.
+You need to ensure that all your own devices, laptops, and mobile devices are patched with the latest updates for the OS and run a sophisticated virus scanner.

 Selected passwords should be complex enough and individual to at least per customer and site.
 The general habit to use one master password to make the service of the devices easier has to be avoided.
 Remote access to installations should be limited and all devices being connected to the customer’s system should be checked very carefully for viruses to avoid any kind of infection.

-It is the responsibility of the integrator to inform their customers about this procedure, which in the non-IT minded security industry is still not as well-known as it should be.
+It is your responsibility of to inform your customers about this procedure, which in the non-IT minded security industry is still not as well-known as it should be.

 The consultant

-Another essential component is the work of the consultants, the people specifying the components for security systems.
+Another essential component is the work of you as a consultant, given you are responsible for specifying the components for security systems.

-Consultants need to not only specify the right product features and properties, they also have the responsibility of specifying maintenance for the system’s lifetime.
-By doing so they can highlight the essential importance of keeping the system updated and also be transparent about the potential cost for doing so.
+You need to not only specify the right product features and properties, you also have the responsibility of specifying maintenance for the system’s lifetime.
+By doing so, you can highlight the essential importance of keeping the system updated and also be transparent about the potential cost for doing so.

 However, in the context of OEM/ODM devices being installed, it is very difficult to guarantee this maintenance aspect; most customers would not buy a system for which maintenance is a game of chance.